mrguyperson/leibniz_interview/README.md

 # leibniz_interview
-Short presentation given during my interview for the Data Analyst in Bioinformatics and Ecology position
+This is a revealjs presentation I made in Quarto that I gas during my interview for the Data Analyst in Bioinformatics and Ecology position at the Leibniz Institute on 21 August 2025.
+The presentation can be viewed [here](https://mrguyperson.github.io/leibniz_interview/index.html) in a web browser.
+After it's open, you can press the S key on your keyboard to open speaker notes.
+Navigate through the presentation using the arrow keys on your keyboard.